thirdtank/adrs.cloud/design-issues.md

 ## Converting rich types in DB to and from strings needed for front-end

+## SQL/Data Layer is nowhere near as ergonomic as Active Record

 ## Actions have a lot of "is the person logged in allowed to access this"

 * check vs call concept can help here